What should I do if I am unable to pay my rent?

 Are you reducing on-site staff and/or allowing office staff to work from home?

-We have implemented reduced work hours for some team members while others are working remotely.
-Our team members are working staggered shifts, including weekends in many cases, to provide additional cleaning services as well as reduce exposure to other team members and residents.
+Across the company, team members are working staggered shifts and working from home with the continuing goal of providing great service to our residents.
+We have made adjustments in order to reduce exposure to other team members and residents.
 The health and wellbeing of our residents and staff is our top priority.

 Do you anticipate any negative financial impact to your business as a result of this pandemic?